Claudia Delgadillo González

+Representing the PRI, she was elected to the Chamber of Deputies for Jalisco's 11th district in the 2003 mid-terms and again in the 2012 general election.

 In November 2018, she temporarily left her post in Guadalajara to assist the new MORENA federal government in coordinating federal aid programs, particularly conducting a census of program recipients in Guadalajara.
 She returned to the city council two months later.